codycook96/Metering-Comparison/README.md

 # Metering-Comparison
 A Windows application that combines metering data from different months for the sake of comparison.
-It was created for College Station Utilities.
+It was created during at internship with College Station Utilities.